culturesofknowledge/emplaces/design/README.md

 **Source:** Generated

-A means to be directed either to a comment form, referencing the current record, or else a simple mailto: link.
+A link to a simple comment form, referencing the current record and (if present) a link to the logged-in users profile, or else a simple mailto: link, referencing the current record (e.g. in the subject field).

+## Share

+**Priority:** Required

+**Source:** Generated

+A means to share a link to the current record on social media.
+If possible, this should be implemented in a way which does not promote cross-site tracking of visitors to the gazetteer.

 [1]:	https://www.uni-bamberg.de/histgeo/forschung/aktuell/